13 Travel Secrets Only Flight Attendants Know

 Dress for success

 Now, this may not always work in your favor depending on availability, but flight attendant Joe Alvarado-DePalma says that wearing a well thought out outfit instead of those comfy sweats may just reap the rewards in terms of upgrades.
 “If you dress professionally you are more likely to be upgraded to other classes free of charge,” he advises.
+Check out these sleek, stretchy, pull-on dress pants by Ginasy that only look professional.
 Find out the craziest things flight attendants have seen on the job.

 Keep it neat